jsvine/WRIT1-CE9741/_posts/weeks/week-07.md

 ### Post-class assignments

 - Use HTML and CSS to build a bar chart for one of your long-term projects' datasets.
 Consider using JavaScript to automate the process of building the HTML elements.
-Don't forget to label your axes.
-- Use JavaScript to add some interactivity to your bar chart: perhaps a "tooltip" or a button that toggles between two different views.
-Does this improve the visualization, or detract from it?
-(The answer will obviously depend on your particular project and data.)
+Add a title, sourceline, and axis labels where applicable.